francescofilippini6/Software_computer/README.md

 As we can see the netwrok converge to an accuracy percentage around 50% (not at all interesting).
 Strong evindence seems to point out that the cause of this behaviour are symmetries inside the data, as already anticipated above.

 ## Regression problem on neutrino direction
 After the failures in trying to discriminate between neutrinos and muons, I re-processed all the data, taking only z-t images.
-Thanks to the python program ```cos_zenith_label.py```, I was able, for each binned file to attach a label, representing the cosine of the zenith angle of the neutrino direction (thanks to the km3pipe framework developed by the collaboration).
+Thanks to the python program ```zenith_regression/cos_zenith_label.py```, I was able, for each binned file to attach a label, representing the cosine of the zenith angle of the neutrino direction (thanks to the km3pipe framework developed by the collaboration).
-At this point with a simple CNN architecture plus some hidden layers, in ```regression_neutrino.py``` I obtain some interesting results:
+At this point with a simple CNN architecture plus some hidden layers, in ```zenith_regression/regression_neutrino.py``` I obtain some interesting results:
 <img width="412" alt="Schermata 2020-08-29 alle 17 05 44" src="https://user-images.githubusercontent.com/58489839/91640203-09a4ca80-ea1c-11ea-8c83-1605419d9477.png">
-Interrupring the training part at the third epoch, I obtain the following:
+Saving the weights in correspondence of the min validation loss, and reused it in the model we can predict some values and compare it to the MonteCarlo distribution:
 <img width="923" alt="Schermata 2020-08-29 alle 17 07 07" src="https://user-images.githubusercontent.com/58489839/91640243-5f797280-ea1c-11ea-879e-5947a24e40fe.png">

-Shown only 500 points:
+Putting the point predicted and the real one in a scatter plot we obtain (shown only 500 points):
 <img width="422" alt="Schermata 2020-08-29 alle 17 06 51" src="https://user-images.githubusercontent.com/58489839/91640236-55577400-ea1c-11ea-93c4-d8383f5022af.png">
-All the predicted ones:
+and with a 2D representation all the predicted ones:
 <img width="410" alt="Schermata 2020-08-29 alle 16 18 34" src="https://user-images.githubusercontent.com/58489839/91640254-7ddf6e00-ea1c-11ea-854c-41fa2497c973.png">

 ## Test routine